Did you know?

-'Even if you have never done white-water rafting before, you can do it, and you don’t need to be fit,' he says.
-'It's a young river and therefore it's a narrow river, where the current is pushing you the whole time, making it easy to navigate the 6- to 8-person rafts we use.'
+“Even if you have never done white-water rafting before, you can do it, and you don’t need to be fit”, he says.
+“It's a young river and therefore it's a narrow river, where the current is pushing you the whole time, making it easy to navigate the six- to eight-person rafts we use.”

-Some rafting outfits in Clarens accommodate children on calmer parts of the river.
-Esplin’s company takes those under the age of 10 out of the raft for the rapids, and they then walk or drive to the next section of the river, where they once again board the craft.
+Some rafting companies in Clarens accommodate children on calmer parts of the river.
+Esplin’s company takes those under the age of 10 out of the raft for the rapids, and they then walk or drive to the next section of the river, where they can hop on once again.

 In winter (May to August), the ride is called the Polar Bear Challenge because the water gets pretty icy.
 But don’t worry, you’ll be given a wetsuit to help keep the cold out.

 You don’t have to get in the water to enjoy an adventure though.
 Clarens is adjacent to the scenic Golden Gate Highlands National Park.
 Famed for its golden sandstone sentinels, this Free State park is a great choice for families who enjoy wide open spaces.
 It’s located in the foothills of Lesotho's Maluti Mountains and is renowned for its extraordinary landscape, and the caves and shelters that are there to be explored.

 Here that you can explore the mountainous terrain and get your boots on for some spectacular hikes.
 Try hiking up the Brandwag Buttress, or Ribokkop, the highest point in the park, or you could spend the night in the wilderness on the two-day, one-night Rhebok Hiking Trail.